azat-co/aws-intermediate/labs/5-serverless.md

 The shell script is in the `create-api.sh` file.
 It has inline comments to help you understand what is happening.
 Feel free to inspect `create-api.sh`.
 For brevity and to avoid clutter, the file is not copied into this document.

-Run this command to create the API endpoint and integrate it with Lambda function (if you modified region or function name, you'll need to change those values in script as well):
+Run this command to create the API endpoint and integrate it with Lambda function (if you modified the region or the function name, you'll need to change those values in script as well):

 ```
 sh create-api.sh
 ```

 In the end, script will make a GET request to check that everything is working.
-This is an example of running the automation script for the API Gateway (yours IDs and Arns will be different):
+This is an example of running the automation script for the API Gateway (your IDs and Arns will be different):

 ```sh
 sh create-api.sh